youyanggu/covid19_projections/estimating-true-infections-revisited.md

 - A simple method to standardize the test positivity rate between states.
 - A simple function that maps the adjusted positivity rate and date to the prevalence ratio, defined as the ratio of incident cases to confirmed cases.
 We can then use prevalence ratio and confirmed cases to estimate the true incidence of the disease in each US state and county.

 Using this method, we estimate that the true number of new infections peaked at close to 300,000 new infections per day in both the March-April and June-August waves.
 The similarity in the peak matches the hospitalization data, which also shows a similar peak for the two waves.
-In contrast, we estimate that the October-December wave reached over 500,000 new infectious per day, about twice as high as the first two waves.
-In total, by mid-November 2020, we estimate around 50 million (1 in 7) Americans have been infected at some point by the SARS-CoV-2 virus.

 Once we have a reasonable estimate of the true number of newly infected individuals per day, we can use the reported deaths to compute whta we call the *implied infection fatality rate (IFFR)*, which is a metric derived by taking a region's reported deaths and dividing it by the true infections estimate (after accounting for lag).
 The IIFR for the US was above 1% in March, stabilized at around 0.6% in April-May before decreasing to ~0.4% in July-August.
 Note that our IIFR estimate does not take into account excess/unreported COVID-19 deaths, so it is likely a lower bound for the true IFR.
 This is further explained [below](#implied-infection-fatality-rate-iifr).